-Prereq. - IEP required, plus written permission from the case manager.
-Class is a semester-long course designed to provide training in the areas of independent living pre-vocational and vocational skills.
+Pre-req. - IEP required, plus written permission from the case manager.
+Class is a semester-long course designed to provide training in the areas of independent living pre- vocational and vocational skills.

-¥ \$4015 EXTENDED RESOURCE GOVERNMENT 12 Year
+\$ \$4015 EXTENDED RESOURCE GOVERNMENT

-Prereq. - IEP required, plus written permission from the case manager.
+Pre-req. - IEP required, plus written permission from the case manager.
 Emphasis is placed on national and local government.
 Students will be instructed as to what active and responsible citizenship means in a democratic society.

-¥ \$1002 EXTENDED RESOURCE LANGUAGE 9-12 Year
+\$\pi\$ \$1002 EXTENDED RESOURCE LANGUAGE

-Prereq. - IEP required, plus written permission from the case manager.
+Pre-req. - IEP required, plus written permission from the case manager.
 This course will cover the basics of both reading and writing.
 Students will work on reading fluency and comprehension.
 Writing will be spelling, punctuation, capitalization, writing complete sentences and building to paragraphs.